 Feather Grey have a fab Baking Party Kit which includes enough party pieces for 12 children: invitations, baking cups for cupcakes, cupcake toppers, party plates, matching napkins, balloons, paper straws, sprinkles and party bags with baking sticker seals.
 I topped this up with a few other things picked up for relatively cheap on ebay: table covers, pink organza for decorating, and lots and lots of sprinkles!

 Party games?
 We had pass the parcel (two of them) with the prizes being boxed cupcake kits from the supermarket.
 Alternatively, the Feather Grey Baking Kit Gift Set (pictured right) would make a fantastic pass the parcel gift for any keen baker.
 It includes an apron, rolling pin, wooden spoon, pastry brush and recipe cards all in a handy little tin.

 Aprons, chef’s hats, party bag fillers?
 Recycled material can make fantastic, inexpensive aprons.
 My white cotton, enough to make 23 aprons (16 full aprons and 7 bistro aprons) cost a mere £2 from our local charity shop.

-It turns out that the fabric was actually bed sheets from a shipping company running in 1940s or 50s!
+It turns out that the fabric was actually bedding sheets from a shipping company running in the 1940s or 50s!
 Vintage chic!
 I made my daughter’s apron with the Queenship Navigation Ltd. stamp in the corner, as it appeared on one of the bedsheets (the other was torn off).
 I picked up a couple of packs of colourful fabric markers too, so the kids could personalize their own aprons.
 Craft tutorial to follow.